BV and BFV for the H-twisted Poisson sigma model: The BV formulation with a connection

+This is a good moment to again return to the sequence \eqref{seq}: The choice of a splitting of this sequence in the category of sets (or infinite-dimensional manifolds)---which, as we explained in Sec.\ \ref{sec:cov}, is provided by the choice of an admissible connection $\nabla$---is a splitting of groups \emph{iff} the tensor \eqref{S} vanishes.
+In other words, for the PSM and for the HPSM there exist (true) splittings of \eqref{seq} if and only if $E=T^*M$ admits a connection of the prescribed torsion \eqref{torsionpiH} which is compatible with the Lie algebroid structure.

-The specialization of \eqref{commutator} to our situation with $E=T^*M$ and \eqref{ijE}, where $[\delta_\epsilon , \delta_{\epsilon'} ] _i = f^{jk}_i \epsilon_j\epsilon'_k$, gives another justification of the findings of this subsection: We see that the structure functions of the commutators of the generators \eqref{deltaAnabla} of the gauge transformations are given by the (pullback of) the Lie algebroid structure functions $f^{jk}_i$; since these generators are (essentially) irreducible, this enforces the choice \eqref{BRSTofc} made above.
-And the fact that the generators close on-shell only, i.e. only up to trivial gauge transformations which vanish on the space of solutions to the Euler-Lagrange equations, implies the violation \eqref{BRST2A} of $s$ squaring to zero off-shell---with the violation being governed by the identical structural functions $S_{ij}^{kl}$ and disappearing on-shell upon the use of the same equations of motion.
+The calculation \eqref{commutatorhere} provides further justification for the findings of this subsection: First, we see that the structure functions of the commutators of the generators \eqref{deltaAnabla} of the gauge transformations are given by the (pullback of) the Lie algebroid structure functions $f^{jk}_i$.
+Since these generators are (essentially) irreducible, this enforces the choice \eqref{BRSTofc} made above according to the usual rules of BRST (see, e.g., \cite{Henneaux-Teitelboim}).
+Second, the fact that the generators close on-shell only implies that the corresponding BRST operator does not square to zero off-shell.
+Moreover, the violation \eqref{BRST2A} is governed precisely by the right-hand side of \eqref{commutatorhere}.
+The need for the BV-formalism can thus be concluded already from this commutator of gauge transformations.

+We remark as an aside that if we turn off the connection coefficients $\stackrel{\circ}{\Gamma_{ij}^k}$ for a moment and put $H:=0$, we obtain the well-known result that, for the PSM, the violation of the commutator of generators to close is given by the second partial derivatives of the bivector field $\pi^{ij}$ (see Eq.\ \eqref{K}).
+Thus, without connection coefficients, we recover the folklore that one needs BV for the PSM precisely except for linear Poisson structures, in which case the PSM is equivalent to a YM-type BF-theory.
+However, we now see that connection coefficients can be used to make the simpler BRST procedure applicable to the PSM also for some non-linear Poisson structures: this is possible if there exists a torsion-free connection which is compatible with the Lie algebroid structure on $T^*M$ in the sense of \cite{Blaom}.

+In the following we will make use of this class of models, in fact the more general one with twisting $H$, for a first bite on the BV formalism.